Anniepoo/node-red-pengines/README.md

 Typically this would be http://mycompany.com/pengine.

 The default will give you a standard pengines sandbox server.
-This will work fine for some purposes.
+This will work fine if you just want to run prolog code.

+For example, [https://apps.nms.kcl.ac.uk/reactome-pengine/](pengines server that serves the data from Reactome) serves an index of human biological pathways.

 See below to run your own local pengines server.
 You'd want to do this if, for example, you had some prolog code that accessed a local database.